Nianyi-GSND-Projects/GSND-5110-GP3/Concept Doc/Concept Doc.typ

 === Game ends

 - Eventually, there’s a true ending level.
-	There are no more future classes, and when the player opens the door, they could see blue sky and go home.
+	There are no more future classes, and when the player opens the door, they could see blue sky and go home (@fig:escape).

+	#figure(
+		image("./assets/escape.png",
+			height: 16em,
+		),
+		caption: [The final escape.],
+	) <fig:escape>
 ]

 == Puzzle-solving